maserekafelex/Maereka-Portfolio/README.md

 ### Install

-Install this project with:
 The project is installed once you clone it on your local machine

 ### Usage

-To run the project, execute the following command:

 Open index.html in your browser
 ### Run tests

-To run tests, run the following command:

 npx stylelint "**/*.{css,scss}

 ### Deployment

-You can deploy this project using by transfering files in your local repository onto your saver.
+You can deploy this project by transfering files in your local repository onto your saver.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="Masereksfelex">maserekafelex</a>

-> Mention all of the collaborators of this project.

 👤 **Author1**